Snow on a dark background

 How Can I Prevent Cable Faults During Installation?

-Even the smallest nick in a cable’s insulation during a pull can lead to outer sheath damage and a short circuit fault.
-Cables that won’t meg properly will need to be completely replaced to resolve the issue.
-Instead, learn how you can prevent cable faults during installation.
+Even the smallest nick in a cable’s insulation can lead to outer sheath damage & a short circuit fault.
+Cable’s that won’t meg properly will need to be replaced.
+Learn how you can prevent cable faults during installation.

 THHN vs. XHHW-2: What's the Difference?